Azure/blackbelt-aks-hackfest/labs/day1-labs/03-create-aks-cluster.md

 11. Verify you have API access to your new AKS cluster

     > Note: It can take 5 minutes for your nodes to appear and be in READY state.
-You can run `watch kubectl get nodes` to monitor status.
+You can run `kubectl get nodes --watch` to monitor status.

     ```
     kubectl get nodes